gustavovs88/github-api-interface/README.md

 ## About project

-This repository was created in order to show how we can create a frontend application with reusable components.
+This is a forked repository from [Matheus Benites (benits) repository](https://github.com/benits/github-api-interface).
+It was created as a project from Digital Innovation One (DIO) Bootcamp Eduzz Fullstack #2

-We will create an application using the github public api.
+We will add a feature to the application using the knowledge acquired from the Bootcamp so far.

-### Features
+### Feature added

-- Search infos by username
-- Search repo by username
-- Search starred by username
+- Favorite Users Tab

+Basically it was added two components:

+- _star_ - renders a star next to user profile informations and handles favorite users data when it's clicked;
+- _favorite-item_ - render all favorited users) and a function in the provider (`getFavoriteUsers()` - update favorite users).

+Since it's a frontend challenge i used localstorage to store the favorite users informations.

 ### Preview

-Print of the finished project.
+Print of the finished project with the feature added.

 ![plot](./image/snapshot-1.png)